MaciejMalczyk/clinostat-capsule/README.md

 <img src="./schematic.png"></img>

 ## Information
-Additional information about the device can be found in article:
+Additional information about the device can be found in the article:

 https://www.mdpi.com/2076-3417/14/20/9517